 LifeJacket was born to address a problem and to scratch an itch.

-However, the ultimate mission is to halt the growth of skin cancer in men.
+Like I say, the ultimate vision is to halt the increase of skin cancer.
 Think big, right?

 That’s my personal story so far.
 I hope it can be updated with positive news on our progress within the next ten years.
 For now, thanks for reading – it’s great to know you’re there and we’ll really try to do all we can for you and your family.